 2. Snake-chain necklaces, bracelets, key chains, and pendant brooches were very popular in the 1940s and 1950s.
-This example – my Diamanté & Gold Snake Chain 1950s Necklace – has an embellished centerpiece.
+This example – a Diamanté & Gold Snake Chain 1950s Necklace – has an embellished centerpiece.
 The predominance of gold makes this piece very appropriate for a warm palette.
 This style of necklace looks best with a round neckline.

 Here are two outfits for Autumns.
 When in Doubt Wear Red, the outfit on the left, shows olive and bright red finished with dark brown shoes.
 On the right, Personal Style features navy blue and gold, navy shoes, and gold accessories.
-I’ve added my Gold 1940s Double Flexible Spiral Cuff with Buckle to take advantage of the bracelet-length sleeves on the cardigan.
+I’ve added a Gold 1940s Double Flexible Spiral Cuff with Buckle to take advantage of the bracelet-length sleeves on the cardigan.
 Even though this piece is from an earlier decade, it complements the style of the necklace.
 Both outfits include diamond stud earrings (real or faux, depending on what you have), which I consider to be a universal jeweled accessory.

 Wearing Diamanté Jewelry with a Cool Palette

 Here are two outfits for Winters, the only palette that includes black.
 Both ensembles feature diamanté set in white metal.
-For Black and White, on the left, I’ve pinned my Black Enamel & Diamanté ‘Rose of Seville’ 1950s Brooch to the black denim jacket, to play off the black-and-white tweed skirt.
+For Black and White, on the left, I’ve pinned this Black Enamel & Diamanté ‘Rose of Seville’ 1950s Brooch to the black denim jacket, to play off the black-and-white tweed skirt.
 You could wear a black blazer instead.
 The brooch comes with matching earrings, but I’ve chosen diamond studs.
 I like the punch of color added with a burgundy bag.

 On the right, femme fatale features a pink patterned dress styled for evening.
 The Diamanté Trembler 1950s Earrings are exceptional.
 The jeweled flowers (which complement the floral pattern on the dress) actually tremble from the stationary leaves that front the ear clips.
-My Diamanté & Sterling 1940s Bracelet and a Swarovski crystal studded wrap complete the jeweled accessories.
+This Diamanté & Sterling 1940s Bracelet and a Swarovski crystal studded wrap complete the jeweled accessories.

-For Summers, I’ve put together a sweater and jeans outfit adorned with my Diamanté Winged Art Deco Double-clip Brooch.
+For Summers, I’ve put together a sweater and jeans outfit adorned with this Diamanté Winged Art Deco Double-clip Brooch.
 This piece can be worn as a brooch, as shown, or as two separate dress clips.
 Double-clip brooches were THE jeweled accessory in the 1930s and 1940s.
 The Summer palette features muted colors with a blue undertone.
 The v-neck of this mushroom sweater suits the linear design of the jewel.
 I chose a sweater and jeans outfit to illustrate how, with a little thought, you can Be Stylish with casual wear.
 Once again, I’ve shown diamond studs for more sparkle.
 After all, when you meet friends for brunch, you’ll want to shine.

 For More Diamanté Jewels

-See my April birthstone collection here.
+See the boutique’s April Birthstone Jewelry collection here.